Thank you for visiting - Huan Ying - Merci de votre visite - Gracias por visitarWORLD LANGUAGE DEPARTMENT

 Follow @SeaholmWLThe mission of the World Language Department at Seaholm High School is to educate students in the acquisition of a new language and its respective culture.
 In our classes, our students learn to listen, read, write and speak in the target language, while also gaining relevant cultural insight and experience.
 This learning will help students become reflective, compassionate, and honorable members of our interdependent global society.

 Our staff is committed to teaching the 5 C's of Foreign Language Learning, as outlined in the National Standards in Foreign Language Education: Communication, Culture, Connections, Comparisons, and Communities."As language teachers, we dream of inspiring our students to practice autonomously and make human connections outside of the classroom." -T. Hoy

-Spanish National Honor Society 2019/20 - Applications are now available.
-See Sra.
-Menna or Sra.
-Russo if you have any questions.
-Link to application (due Apr.
-17 at 3:00 PM).
+- Spanish National Honor Society Applications (2020-21 school year) - Applications are now available (LINK).
+See Ms. Menna if you have any questions.

 Vistas problems?Are you having trouble recovering your login or password for the "Vistas" website?
 Your online textbook account is active for three years, so you don't need to create a new account if you created one last year (or the year before).
 You can contact Vista Higher Learning by emailing tech support or calling their toll-free number.

 All you need is your name, the name of your high school, and the name of your textbook.Video: Why study languages?